-You can also use topics from your old blog posts for a webinar.
+Another way of reprocessing old content to increase conversion rate is to use topics from your old blog posts for a webinar.
 Long-form blog posts work especially well for webinars.
 That’s because webinars are interactive and live.
 You may need to do some additional research on the specific topic.

 After your webinar is over, you can also use it as video content.
 Just break it into smaller segments and post it on your YouTube channel.
 You can also share it on your social media profiles for added mileage.